2024-02-24 07:51:58

 The educational center’s offerings also included German courses, including a special offer in the summer.
 Around 900 kids between the ages of six and 14 registered for the latter.

 According to the town hall, extensive activities in the area of child and youth work were also undertaken.
-As part of a psychosocial offer, discussions about the war were and are being held.
+As part of a psychosocial offer, discussions regarding the war were and are being held.
 Here, those who had to go through war experiences themselves are supported with particular sensitivity, explained Wiederkehr.
 One tries to counteract possible retraumatization and, if possible, to ensure psychological or psychotherapeutic support.

 “The interim results presented today show that Vienna is a cosmopolitan city that is characterized by an enormous willingness to help,” said Wiederkehr.
 He also thanked everyone involved.
 And he promised: “We will continue to do everything we can to ensure that those Ukrainian children and young people who live here can have good prospects for their future.”